StetHD/tarifa-book/project/index.md

   simply the result of merging `tarifa.json` and `private.json`).
 * `config` is the name of the configuration chosen by the user.
 * `f` is a function which shall be called each time a file needs to be reloaded.
 It takes the path of the changed file as an argument.
-* `caps` is an object representing the appium server capabilities needed to launch the tests
+* `caps` is an object representing the appium server capabilities needed to launch the tests.
 * `appium` is an object describing the appium server configuration:
 ``` js
 { host: 'localhost', port: 4723 }
 ```
-* `verbose` is a boolean representing the `--verbose` option
+* `verbose` is a boolean representing the `--verbose` option.

 In the default tarifa project template, [browserify](http://browserify.org/) is used to embed the settings which are specific to a configuration as a global module — named `settings` — that you can require in your js code.